LZHgrla/xtuner-template/.github/pull_request_template.md

 **After PR**:

-- [ ] If the modification has potential influence on downstream or other related projects, this PR should be tested with those projects, like MMDet or MMSeg.
+- [ ] If the modification has potential influence on downstream or other related projects, this PR should be tested with those projects.
 - [ ] CLA has been signed and all committers have signed the CLA in this PR.